akatast/Wine_quality_prediction_with_Spark/README.md

 Please use following command to execute Docker container for prediction application using local input file:
 ``sudo docker run -it -v `pwd`/TestDataset.csv:/dataset/TestDataset.csv as5721/as57dockerpublic:test-wine-qp /dataset/TestDataset.csv``

+Above command is expecting TestDataset.csv as input file, in case of different input please change the file name in the command.

 Same is present on page-1 for attached PFD guide-
 https://github.com/akatast/Wine_quality_prediction/blob/main/Step-by-step%20guide.pdf